stoyanov-bit/visual-defect-detection/README.md

 f(x_i)
 ```

-where `f(x_i)` represents the ResNet18 feature vector of a normal training image.
+where $f(x_i)$ represents the ResNet18 feature vector of a normal training image $x_i$.

-For a new image `x`, the anomaly score is its Euclidean distance from the normal feature center:
+For a new image $x$, the anomaly score is its Euclidean distance from the normal feature center:

 ```math
 d_{\mathrm{center}}(x)